21 Surprisingly Simple Ways to Save Money on Pet Care

 1. Buy Smaller Pets

-If you haven’t yet chosen a pet, consider smaller ones as a way to save money on pet care.
+If you haven’t yet chosen a pet, consider smaller ones.

-A small dog will cost you $295 less per year than a large one ($580 vs. $875), suggests ASPCA data on pet care costs that are probably higher now.
+A small dog will cost you $295 less per year than a large one ($580 versus $875), according to estimates from the ASPCA data on pet care costs that are probably higher now.
 That’s even less than a cat ($670 per year), partly because of the cost of cat litter.
 And, obviously, a large labrador is going to devour a lot more food than a little chihuahua.

 Of course, you could consider even smaller animals.
 You’ll spend an average of $200 per year on a small bird, and just $35 on a fish.